While running some errands recently, I noticed a Chlorophytum – “spider plant” in a hanging basket.

 Professional plantscapers must deal with using and moving water around all the time.
 Some of them have no problems and others it’s a battle.

-If you face browning tips on your plants, try setting out some water the night before you water.
+If you face plants with brown tips, try setting out some water the night before you water.

 Helping to stop the possible headache of brown spots caused by chlorine and fluoride is just one more way for you to enjoy your plants more.